 This course has been taught at undergraduate, graduate, and executive certificate levels in a variety of course structures.

-This page contains the most recent version of those notes which is currently taught to students at the MS-CAPP Program at the University of Chicago.
-Versions of this course have also been taught at the undergraduate and executive education levels.
+This page contains the most recent version of those notes, currently taught to students in the MS-CAPP Program at the University of Chicago.

 The data used in this course can be found in the repository here.
-The table of contents with links to specific chapters can be found below.
-Please note that this is all a work in progress and each time I teach this there are both minor and major changes that occur.
+Below is the table of contents with links to specific chapters.
+Please note that some sections are works in progress or TBD.

 Table of Contents